concord-consortium/rigse/doc/docker.md

 You will need to add your keys to the ssh-agent container on each reboot.
 The ssh-agent image above has instructions on doing this.

+## Running rspec and cucumber tests with docker

+1. Create or modify the `.env` file located at the root of your git clone workspace.
+Add the `docker-compose-solr-test.yml` overlay file to the list of files specified in the COMPOSE_FILE property.
+E.g. the contents of your `.env` file might look something like the following:
+> `COMPOSE_FILE=docker-compose.yml:docker/dev/docker-compose-random-ports.yml:docker/dev/docker-compose-solr-test.yml`
+2. Use `docker-compose` to bring up the docker services
+> `$ docker-compose up`
+3. Connect to the running docker instance of your "app" service.
+> `$ docker-compose exec app bash`
+4. Invoke the appropriate `run-<test>.sh` script.
+This should be one of the following scripts which will be mounted in the `/rigse` directory:
+    * `docker/dev/run-rspec.sh`
+    * `docker/dev/run-cucumber.sh`

+    E.g.
+    > `$ /rigse/docker/dev/run-rspec.sh`